 But experience had taught him to suspect it, that Dria’s man could take non-existent bricks and make a wall of them.
 Maybe a patio.
-The paper that Anthony now snatched—with a rudeness none of his clients at the Sūr-Trust Savings and Loan, no matter how finnicking their reading of legal language, how many times they feinted and withdrew the pen before signing, would have seen in April of 1951’s Employe of the Month—read only, in his wife’s hand:
+The paper Anthony now snatched, with a rudeness none of his clients at the Sūr-Trust Savings and Loan would have seen in April of 1951’s Employee of the Month—no matter how finnicking their reading of legal language, how many times they feinted and withdrew the pen before signing—read only, in his wife’s hand:

 I give the bearer of this note permission to charge to my account, all such articles as he deems necessary for the completion of his assigned job of work.

-What, Anthony said to himself, and then said it again out loud: “What!”
+What, Anthony said to himself, and again out loud: “What!”

 What busybody’s template had she copied that from?
-She’d put his name and their address at the bottom, and drawn a line for his signature…he felt smote in the breast by this line, as though she belittled his common sense.
+She had put his name and their address at the bottom, and drawn a line for his signature…he felt smote in the breast by this line, as though she belittled his common sense.

 “Gougher, you wait here.”

-About the time he’d strode up the flagstones and begun tangling through the branches of the mock orange, Gougher’s voice, from close range, as though in silence he’d been ambling along behind (of course he had), came to Anthony’s ears.
+About the time he’d strode up the flagstones and begun tangling through the branches of the mock orange, Gougher’s voice, from close range, as though in silence he ambled along behind (of course he did), came to Anthony’s ears.

 “If she was home, she might take me over in the car.
 But she ain’t been home.
 That’s how come the note.
 Guess you won’t use it.”

 Anthony shoved open the white picket gate.
-He’d seen against the greening grass of his back lawn, a wheelbarrow, a shiny red one, and yes, paving stone…a modest pyramid of this, that might have made a single load.
-Next to these things, a hole, one about four feet in diameter, about a foot deep, ragged at the edges.
+He had seen against the greening grass of his back lawn, a wheelbarrow, a shiny red one, and yes, paving stone…a modest pyramid of this, that might have populated a single load.
+Next to these things, a hole, about four feet in diameter, about a foot deep, and ragged at the edges.

 “Oh, please!
 If he’s doing something wrong, tell him what you’d like done differently.
 How do you think anyone gets anyplace in the world, if all they get is the sack?
 We’re trying to teach poor Mr. Gougher.”

-They’d had this argument.
-Gougher, while Anthony had been counting to ten, and trying, inside himself (and in theory) to get past Dria, had picked up one of the stones.
-He’d since wandered away.
-Anthony had seen it through the corner of his eye, and missed the significance.
+Gougher, while Anthony had been counting to ten, and trying, inside himself (and in theory) to get past Dria’s logic, had picked up one of the stones.
+He had since wandered away.
+Anthony had glimpsed this through the corner of an eye, and missed the significance.